ventus-ag/docs/_docs/tutorials/object-storage.md

 my_new_bucket  2019-10-09T08:13:19.071Z
 ```

-So, as we can see, by using phyton code, we have just:
+So, as we can see, by using python code, we have just:

-- created a connection so that you can interact with the server
+- created a connection so that you can interact with storage api endpoint
 - created a new bucket called my_new_bucket
 - got a list of Buckets that you own and printed out the bucket name and creation date of each bucket.